ecvanlare/aks-microservices-gitops-azp-demo/README.md

 ### Monitoring

-Comprehensive monitoring provides visibility into the health and performance of our platform.
+Comprehensive monitoring provides visibility into the health and performance of the platform.

 #### Prometheus Metrics